 If all of this talk of volunteering, career planning and reflection have you feeling a little overwhelmed, fear not!
 Laurier offers a number of resources to assist you every step of the way, from researching and securing volunteer opportunities, to reflecting on what you've gained through these experiences, to updating your resumé, and much more.
 Throughout the program, you will learn about where to go on campus for outstanding help and support.

 When and where is the certificate being offered and how can I register?

-The certificate is being offered from January to March, 2019.
+The certificate is being offered each term.
 The format is 4 workshops, in addition to one experience and one reflection, which are scheduled over the course of the learning period.

 Print Marketing Tools